 The Rustlers were most surprising in this category.
-After feeling the relatively soft flex in the tips and noticing quite a bit of rocker up front, most of our testers predicted that the tips would deflect off the crud and generate lots of chatter like the Rossignol Soul 7 HD.
+After feeling the relatively soft flex in the tips and noticing quite a bit of rocker up front, most of our testers predicted that the tips would deflect off the crud and generate lots of chatter.
 We were stoked to be proven wrong!

-Although you may have to ski a bit more aggressively on the Rustlers compared to the M5s to make it through the crud, all of our testers found it easy to keep the ski on track with a little bit of work.
+Although you may have to ski a bit more aggressively on the Rustlers compared to our top performer to make it through the crud, all of our testers found it easy to keep the ski on track with a little bit of work.
 Though it takes less effort than the Line Sick Days.
 The titanal layer, again, dampens the vibrations enough that your teeth and knees will be thanking you for buying the Rustler 10s.